gboehl/dynare/doc/manual/source/the-model-file.rst

     steady state computation will still be triggered by subsequent commands (``stoch_simul``, ``estimation``...).

+    As such, ``initval`` allows specifying the initial instrument value for steady state finding when providing an analytical conditional steady state file for ``ramsey_model``-computations.

     It is not necessary to declare 0 as initial value for exogenous stochastic variables, since it is the only possible value.